 Relationship between Sample and domain features

-A sample feature is established in order to make observations concerning some domain feature.
-The association “sampledFeature” links the sample feature to the feature which the sampling feature was designed to sample.
+A Sample feature is established in order to make observations concerning some domain feature.
+The association “sampledFeature” links the Sample feature to the feature which this Sample feature was designed to sample.
 The target of this association is usually a real-world feature from an application domain (see Figure 6).

 EXAMPLE A profile typically samples a water- or atmospheric-column; a well samples the water in an aquifer; a tissue specimen samples a part of an organism.